jtr13/EDAV/docs/04-histogram.md

 <img src="04-histogram_files/figure-html/fixed-histograms-binwidth-1.png" width="672" />

+### Bin Alignment
-*   **Bin Alignment**: Make sure the axes reflect the true boundaries of the histogram.
+Make sure the axes reflect the true boundaries of the histogram.
 You can use `boundary` to specify the endpoint of any bin or `center` to specify the center of any bin. `ggplot2` will be able to calculate where to place the rest of the bins (Also, notice that when the boundary was changed, the number of bins got smaller by one.
 This is because by default the bins are centered and go over/under the range of the data.)

 ```r
 df <- data.frame(x)